Alien Barrage — Building an iOS Game with AI

 My AI Coding Journey

-I started experimenting with AI coding tools in 2025, using Codex and later Claude.
+I started experimenting seriously with AI coding tools in 2025 using Codex and later Claude.

 Since then, I’ve:

-• Rebuilt my Xamarin-based iOS app TimesX in Swift
+• rebuilt my Xamarin-based iOS app TimesX in native Swift

-• Added Apple Intelligence-powered content generation into TimesX for iOS devices that support it
+• integrated Apple Intelligence-powered content generation into TimesX

-• Replaced the original Xamarin app on the App Store with the Swift Native
+• replaced the original Xamarin version on the App Store

-• Created a native Android version (optimized for Chromebooks)
+• created a native Android version in Kotlin optimized for Chromebooks

-I’ll admit it—I’m hooked on vibe coding 😊
+I’ll admit it: I’m hooked on AI-accelerated development.

 Advanced FFmpeg in plain English using Claude